kultsinuppeli/riotchat/README.md

 Install the requirements: `ansible-galaxy install -r requirements.yml`

-Finally, run the site.yml playbook: `ansible-galaxy -i inventory site.yml` (or `ansible-playbook -i inventory site.yml --ask-sudo-pass` if you are using sudo to elevate your user's privileges on the target server)
+Finally, run the site.yml playbook: `ansible-playbook -i inventory site.yml` (or `ansible-playbook -i inventory site.yml --ask-sudo-pass` if you are using sudo to elevate your user's privileges on the target server)

 ## User registration